file-format/Docs/en/spreadsheet/_xlsx.md

   },
   "draft" : "false",
   "toc" : true,
-  "description" : "Your file format guide to know what is an XLSX file and APIs that can create and open them.", "title" : "What is an _XLSX file?",
+  "description" : "Your file format guide to know what is an _XLSX file and APIs that can create and open _XLSX files.", "title" : "What is an _XLSX file?",
   "linktitle" : "_XLSX",
   "menu" : {